 - Rotator cuff injuries

-Commonly, MSK injuries result from poor adaptation, overtraining or repetitive use of a joint or muscle group.
-Due to the nature of most sports, foot and ankle injuries remain the most common MSK injury, followed by back pain.
+Commonly, musculoskeletal injuries result from poor adaptation, overtraining or repetitive use of a joint or muscle group.
+Due to the nature of most sports, foot and ankle injuries remain the most common musculoskeletal injury, followed by back pain.

 How Can Chiropractic Expertise Help Me?